CHIDS-UMD/Covid19-Vaccination-Race-Disparity/README.md

 | Wisconsin      | 72            | 28                  | https://www.dhs.wisconsin.gov/covid-19/vaccine-data.htm#day                                                                                                   |
 | Sum            | 1199          | 759                 |                                                                                                                                                               |

 _Note_.
-Valid counties are those that were included in our main regression analyses, following the exclusion criteria outlined below in our sample construction figure.
+Valid counties are those that were included in our main regression analyses, following the exclusion criteria outlined below in the sample construction figure.

 ## Missingness in Predictor Variable Data